 - 1. In a study of outcome achievement, the goal that the total scores measured (combined total of assignments associated with Learning Outcome or Program Outcome) average '4' or higher and that 80% of artifacts score '4' or better was met.
-Outcome means range from 4.6 to 4.9.
-Outcome percentages scoring '4' or better range from 97% to 100%. - 2.
-No comparison between online and traditional artifacts was completed because only one course section was offered during summer 2018. - 3.
-No cross-campus comparison could be completed because only one section of the course was offered during summer 2018. - 4.
+Outcome means range from 4.5 to 4.8.
+Outcome percentages scoring '4' or better range from 88% to 95%. - 2.
+No dual enrollment (concurrent) sections of the course were run during summer 2019 so no comparison study between dual enrollment and non-dual enrollment could be completed. - 3.
+Only one section of the course was run in summer 2019 so no comparison study between online and traditional could be completed. - 4.
+Only one section of the course was run in summer 2019 so no cross-site comparison could be completed. - 5.
 In a longitudinal study, no LO exhibits a significant difference from any other over time.
 Differences may be a result of normal variation.